 Hokkaido is my personal favourite part of Japan to visit.
 Being a Singaporean, I spend most of the time in a very densely populated and busy city.
 I love Hokkaido for her slow pace, natural scenery, fresh air, and really just the lack of people.

 I have been to Hokkaido 5 times.
 The kids have been there 4 times, and the hubby 3.
 It’s funny, I know.
 It’s a family joke how the kids have been to Hokkaido more often than my hubby.
 We have reached the point where when we tell people that we’re going to Hokkaido, their reaction is almost definitely, “AGAIN?!
 WHY???”

 The single most important reason why we keep going back to Hokkaido is because of the food.
 When it comes to sightseeing, I don’t need to see the same thing twice.
 But when it comes to food, I can eat the same thing over and over.
-And there are a lot of food I love in Hokkaido, which you can find in my Hokkaido Food Guides near the bottom of this page.
+And there are a lot of food I love in Hokkaido, which you can find in my Hokkaido Food Guides.

 The other reason I keep visiting Hokkaido is because it changes so much over the different seasons!
 I can visit the same spot in summer and in winter and it’ll look totally different.
 And I am not alone.
 Over the years of blogging about Hokkaido, many readers have told me they are going back to Hokkaido again to experience it in another season.
 It’s just such an addictive place to keep going back to!